luis-a-serrano/AdaptiveMedicine-Wiki/ExperimentsFramework/ExperimentManagerActor.md

 #### Uninitialized State
 This state implies that the experiment manager doesn't have any configuration details stored, either because they've never been set or because they were removed.

-##### AddParticipant and Error Events
+##### AddParticipant, Error and Reset Events
 An *AddParticipant* event only make sense if the statechart already has the configuration details saved for this instance.
 Therefore, if this is not true the statechart moves to the *Illegal* state.
 An *Error* event always make the instance move to the *Illegal* state as it is produced, for the most past, when a problem arises during the processing of an action.
+The *Reset* event has only meaning when moving out of the *Illegal* state and into the initial state.

 ##### Initialize Event
 An *Initialize* event is necessary to move the statechart to the *Initialized* state.
 This transition executes an action that saves the configuration details tied to the consumed event.
 If for some reason the data is missing then an *Error* event is consumed right after the transition reaches the new state.